bo0st3r/visitum/README.md

 - **Museum Location Coordinates**: A significant improvement would be to use the museum's geographic coordinates to determine the appropriate city and metropolitan area.
 Currently, we match based on city name strings, which can be ambiguous.
 Using geocoder with the museum's coordinates would provide a more accurate association between museums and their metropolitan areas, leading to better population data and model accuracy.

 ## Future Improvements
-- **Data Sources**:
-  - **Museum Visitors**:
+- **City Population**:
   - Use the museum's geographic coordinates to determine the appropriate city and metropolitan area.
+  - Metropolitan population is a better proxy, but Geonames primarily provides city proper data.
+Exploring alternative providers or data sources for metropolitan area population remains a future improvement.
+- **Configuration**:
+  - Move the configuration to a database/config file.
+  - Use environment variables to configure the project, load them from a Secrets Manager for sensitive data and the rest through CI/CD pipeline.
 - **Type Safety**:
   - Add typing to models such as Museum, City, etc for the Extraction and Transformation steps.
 Currently, the data is only typed for the Loading and ML steps.
+- **Scaling**:
+  - Use a more scalable database like PostgreSQL for production, possibly managed through a managed service like AWS RDS.
+  - Use a more scalable ML service like AWS SageMaker for production.
+  - Use a more scalable ETL service like AWS Glue for production.
+  - **Data Ingestion/Processing**: For very large datasets, implement chunked/paginated data loading from the database to avoid memory issues.
+  - **Distributed Computing**: For large-scale data processing and ML, consider using distributed computing frameworks like Apache Spark (e.g., using Amazon EMR on AWS).
-  - **Cleaning step:**
+  - **Service**:
-    - Remove outliers from the dataset.
+  - Implement a REST API to expose the model's predictions.